Things to do in Ely with Kids

-Another great thing to do in Ely with kids is take advantage of the parks.
+Another great thing to do in Ely with kids is to take advantage of the parks.
 There’s plenty of green space around Ely.
-Cherry Hill Park and Jubilee gardens are easily accessible from the city centre.
+Cherry Hill Park and Jubilee Gardens are easily accessible from the city centre.
 However, we think it’s worth going a little further to Ely Country Park.
 There’s a fabulous play area with a view of the train line which only adds to the fun for the little ones.

 The park is connected to Roswell Pits Nature Reserve which is the perfect place for a stroll.
-This area of wetland was created from flooding disused clay pits.
+This area of wetland habitat was created from flooding disused clay pits.
 Like all flooded pits, the water is very deep so keep the kids close.

 4. Ely Riverside Walk

 Another beautiful walk in Ely is down by the river.
 Head through the Jubilee Gardens and you’ll find yourself in one of my favourite places in Ely.
 This area has it all, ducks to feed, canal boats to watch, parkland and places to eat.
 We like to wander along the river towards the train station to see the geese.
 It’s a short walk down to the main road where you can either turn back or cross and continue for as long as you like along the cycle path.